 Bristol Bay Lodge offers full and half weeks as well as reduced rates for father/mother son/daughter weeks.

 We are now booking for the upcoming seasons!

 I was able to fish with and guide one of my good clients Don Long who also traveled with me to Chile last year.
-I got Don into a spot for the first week of the season and he had a great time with us.
-He used to be a guide himself in western Alaska so none of the fishing was knew to him, nonetheless he was thoroughly impressed with the operation and program at Bristol Bay Lodge.
-Read his report here.
+I got Don into a spot for the first week of the season and he had a great time!
+He used to be a guide himself in western Alaska so none of the fishing was new to him.
+Nonetheless he was thoroughly impressed with the operation and program at Bristol Bay Lodge.